XDjackieXD/OpenRadio/README.md

 ## Current status
 * Lasers check if they have an opponent via regular entities (currently visible for debugging.
 1 entity per second).
-* I need better textures for the two laser tubes (Laser item tier 2 and 3) and recipes for all three laser tiers.
 * Basic AE2 integration is working (DSP tier 3 is required for the AE Encoder to work)
 * Lasers need all inventory slots filled with the appropriate items (different tiers currently have no effect except for the laser tube and the DSP)
 * Maximum distance: